Deal or no deal for Lacazette? The pros and cons of Arsenal keeping the French forward | Goal.com

 At the end of this season, he will have one year remaining on the contract he signed in 2017 and talks over extending his stay in north London have yet to begin.

-"The situation with Laca will get addressed in the summer," Mikel Arteta said earlier this week.
+"The situation with Laca will get addressed in the summer," Mikel Arteta said last week.
 "I will speak to him and just propose a future that we want and that's it.

-Now I just want players focused and only focused on performing and getting the best out of them for the team."
+"For now, I just want players only focused on performing and getting the best out of themselves for the good of the team."

 So, should Arsenal hand Lacazette a new deal?
 Or is the time right to let him go and revamp the forward line?